OpenFn/docs/docs/apps/commcare.md

 ---

 [CommCare](https://www.dimagi.com/commcare/) is a powerful data collection platform developed by Dimagi.
-It offers proprietary and open-source options, and is primarly best for mobile case management.
+It is an open-source platform, and is primarily best for mobile case management.

 ## Integration Options